Linus Lundqvist: Formula Regional Americas

 In April 2020, Global Racing Group announced Lundqvist would race with them in the 2020 championship.
 In a dominant display, Lundqvist claimed sixteen of the eighteen race wins on offer and took the championship title at the penultimate round at Homestead.

 Indy Lights

 As part of winning the Formula Regional Americas title, Lundqvist received a Honda-backed scholarship to contest the 2021 championship.
 In January 2021, Lundqvist announced he would join the grid with GRG with HMD Motorsports.
 He scored three wins and eleven podiums in twenty races, finishing third in points.

-The Swede entered the 2022 Indy Lights season driving for HMD with Dale Coyne Racing.
+Lundqvist entered the 2022 Indy Lights season driving for HMD with Dale Coyne Racing.
 He earned five wins and nine podiums in fourteen races to claim the title with a 92-point margin.

+Eurocup-3

+In May 2026, Lundqvist made a return to junior single-seaters, competing in the Eurocup-3 with Double R Racing.

 IMSA SportsCar Championship

 In November 2018, Lundqvist won the Sunoco Whelen Challenge and received a drive for the 24 Hours of Daytona for 2019 with Precision Performance Motorsports.
-On 5 January 2022, Alegra Motorsports announced that Lundqvist would compete alongside Maximilian Götz, Daniel Morad and Michael de Quesada in the #28 Mercedes for the 2022 24 Hours of Daytona.
+On 5 January 2022, Alegra Motorsports announced that Lundqvist would compete alongside Maximilian Götz, Daniel Morad and Michael de Quesada in the No. 28 Mercedes for the 2022 24 Hours of Daytona.